 And third — Sees Chocolates were invented by a Canadian, Mrs. Sees.
 (Banks in Canada never fail.)

 A box of Sees chocolates costs about $22.00.
-But to stock up big time and protect your investment from going stale, you’d want to buy Sees Chocolate Gift Coupons at a place like Costco.
+Stock up big time and protect your investment from going stale — buy Sees Chocolate Gift Coupons at Costco.

-Your per-pound cost is under $12.00.
+Recent per-pound cost was under $12.00.
 The coupons can be traded for a pound of chocolate anytime at Sees.
-Forever.
-It’s like buying the ultimate option.

 How sweet it is.